htcondor/htcondor/docs/version-history/development-release-series-89.rst

 - Added a ``debug`` option to *bosco_cluster* to help diagnose ssh failures.
   :ticket:`7712`

+- The *condor_submit* executable will not abort if the submitting user has a gid of 0.
+Jobs still will not run with root privs, but this allows jobs to be submitted which are assigned an ``Owner`` via the result of user mapping from authentication.
+  :ticket:`6868`

 Bugs Fixed:

 - Fixed a segfault in the schedd that could happen on some platforms